NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Update requirements:** Incremental record updates as deployments change.

-> [!NOTE]
-> **_Internal question:_** Is the join needed here?
-The sensor_deployments template only seems to use values from SITE_INSTRUMENTATION?
-Can see that the file is needed for sensor_faults later so maybe this is just a convenient intermediate?

 ### sensor_faults from SENSOR_FAULTS, PARAMETERS and sensor_deployments

 **What:** SENSOR_FAULTS gives list of time periods of faults on specific sensors with comments, includes the affected variables (could be multiple `;`-separated affected variables per fault).
 PARAMETERS gives readable label for the variables.

 **Preprocessing:** Splits faults to single row per variable and then checks fault for match to a deployed sensor with overlapping time periods.
 To test that, we need mapping from variable to sensor from `sensor_deployments` intermediate.

-> [!NOTE]
-> **_Internal question:_** Is the join to PARAMETERS used here any more?
-Doesn't seem to be included in the exported table.

 **Generates:** `Fault` records with descriptions for sensor (or station if sensor not known) with link to affected varaibles.